pb96git/Numerical-Solutions-for-Partial-Differential-Equations/README.md

-Part_1_VibrationODEs:
+    Part 1: The code is currently in development and serves as a learning tool for solving 1-degree-of-freedom (1DOF) vibration systems.

-    The code is currently in development and serves as a learning tool for solving 1-degree-of-freedom (1DOF) vibration systems.
+    Part 2: The code is currently in development and serves as a learning tool for solving 1D wave PDE with option of variable velocity.

     How to Use: